 Your organization is your brand — that’s something to be protected.
 Some streaming players (YouTube Live, for example) will want to monetize your content for their own profit.
-To do this, they will let third parties play ads on the embedded player on your website.
+To do this, they'll let third parties play ads on the embedded player on your website.
 You'll have no control over the ads that play.
 If a viewer clicks on an ad (on purpose or by accident), they may be taken to someone else's content.
-You need a player that will protect your brand and ensure third-party ads don't play on your website.
+You need a player that'll protect your brand and ensure third-party ads don't play on your website.

 From a process standpoint, you don’t want to have to embed each stream individually.
 Make sure you choose a solution that allows for a one-time embed.

-A countdown timer provides your viewers with information about the timing of the next live stream without any extra steps for the broadcaster.
+A countdown timer provides your viewers with information about the timing of the next live stream without extra steps for you.

 It can be a pain to download and then re-upload videos after the stream is complete.
-You need a player that will automatically archive precious streams and keep them embedded under your current broadcast for your viewers to watch on demand.
+You need a player that'll automatically archive previous streams and keep them embedded under your current broadcast for your viewers to watch on demand.

-If you're looking for the full support article with FAQ on BoxCast's video indexing feature, here's where you should go.
+Find the full support article on BoxCast's video indexing feature here.

 Embedding on your website is a great way to improve your live stream viewer experience, but it's not the only way.
-Here are some more resources you may find interesting:
+Here are some more resources you might find interesting: